Glavonoid® / Kaneka Glavonoid™ (Licorice Flavonoid Oil)

 12-week body weight loss

-Tominaga Y et al. 2006 — 12-week body weight loss trial at 300 mg/day in overweight participants.
+300 mg/day produced body weight loss in overweight participants over 12 weeks.
 Earlier proof-of-concept evidence for sustained weight management at the lower dose.

 US visceral fat trial (Nutrafoods)

-Tominaga Y et al. 2014 (Nutrafoods 13:35-43) — US visceral fat trial confirming Japanese findings.
-Cross-population replication supporting generalizability beyond the original Japanese trials.
+A US visceral fat trial confirmed the earlier findings.
+Cross-population replication supporting generalizability beyond the original trials.

 Elderly muscle mass increase

-Kinoshita Y et al. 2017 (J Sci Food Agric) — elderly muscle mass increase trial at 300 mg/day × 8 weeks.
-Distinguishing finding: muscle mass INCREASE combined with visceral fat REDUCTION — unusual dual benefit among weight-management supplements that typically show only fat reduction.
+300 mg/day for 8 weeks increased muscle mass in the elderly.
+Distinguishing finding: muscle mass increase combined with visceral fat reduction — unusual dual benefit among weight-management supplements that typically show only fat reduction.
 Sarcopenia prevention application in elderly populations.

 LDL-cholesterol reduction 11 mg/dL

-Tominaga 2009 documented an 11 mg/dL LDL-cholesterol reduction at 900 mg/day.
+An 11 mg/dL LDL-cholesterol reduction was documented at 900 mg/day.
 Lipid profile improvement complement to the body composition effects.

 ATTR amyloid prevention via TTR tetramer stabilization (12-week)

-12-week trial of 300 mg Glavonoid in 7 healthy volunteers stabilized TTR (transthyretin) tetramer and reduced monomer/tetramer ratio (P<0.05).
+300 mg Glavonoid stabilized TTR (transthyretin) tetramer and reduced the monomer/tetramer ratio (P<0.05).
 Mechanism is biochemically aligned with the prescription drug tafamidis (Vyndaqel) used for transthyretin amyloid cardiomyopathy.
 Promising before-onset prevention application — small sample size limits definitive conclusions but the mechanism is established.

 Beta-oxidation enhancement and lipogenesis inhibition